ofqwx/form/README.md

 ### Regex validation

-Regex validation needs one argument with the message to show when validation fails and a regex expression.
+*Regex* validation requires two arguments: the message to display when the validation fails and a regex expression.

 `validations.string.required(validationMessage, regexExpression)`